vladimir-aubrecht/StatementParser/README.md

 - Morgan Stanley - Pdf, XLS
 - FxChoice (in general MetaTrader reports should work, but tested only with FxChoice) - HTM
 - Degiro - Csv in Czech (only support for Dividend transactions for now)
+- Lynx (in theory also Interactive Brokers, not tested) - Csv (only support for Dividend transactions for now)

 # Supported output formats
 - JSON